 We expect that it is necessary to have a certificate for organic products.
 Yes, it is correct but why is that?
 Buyers often pay an additional premium for organic status.
 So buyers want to know that really what she/he pays to buy the money’s worth.
 Nobody really can guarantee that 100% but it is a way to meet consumer desire to know the truth about the commodity that she/he would be buying.

 Any product needs some form of standards that assures that consumer safety and information needs.
 Here organic products must also have a certificate to confirm that the producer/packer/seller follows agricultural and industrial practices that are consistent with the organic standards.
 So, certification is a way to satisfy consumers’ desire to know details about the product that s/he would be buying.

-A million dollar (or a billion dollar) question is when can we expect perfectly competitive markets for organic products?
-Forget about perfectly competitive market.
+A million-dollar (or a billion-dollar) question is when can we expect perfectly competitive markets for organic products?
+Forget about a perfectly competitive market.
 What about reasonably competitive markets?
 Could we have any hope?